-English is taught as second language and progressively used for lessons such as science and humanities.
+The English curriculum is followed with the exemption of EAL children.
+The language is progressively used for lessons such as science and humanities (science and geography in CP, CE1 and CE2.
 All teachers are native speakers, bringing along the specific educational culture of their country as part of the learning experience for our pupils.

 The Head of English manages the English department and reports to the Head.
-The Head of English certifies that the English curriculum followed in the School is consistent with the French curriculum while inspired by the English curriculum.

-In Moyenne and Grande Sections, we understand the importance of an effective start to a child's education.
+In Petite, Moyenne and Grande Sections (Nursery to Year 1), we understand the importance of an effective start to a child's education.
 We offer a fun, stimulating and caring environment promoting 'active' learning and allowing the children space to grow independently and confidence needed to take on new challenges.
 We aim to foster a love of learning English within a broad and balanced curriculum, adopting a modern and innovative approach, igniting an enthusiasm for learning English that will stay with them for life.
 The curriculum emphasises learning through play and exploring new experiences.
 Activities are planned around the children's needs and interests as they develop skills to become confident learners.
 Children are encouraged to explore their ideas, make links and ask questions.
 In Moyenne Section, children learn through enquiry-based topics, designed around engaging themes such as People Who Help Us, Minibeasts, Circus and many more.
-In Grande Section, children are taught English through traditional stories and bringing the stories to life through role play, retelling using Pie Corbett's story mapping and providing cross curricular activities to link to every story.
+Children are taught English through traditional stories and bringing the stories to life through role play, retelling using story mapping and providing cross curricular activities to link to every story.
 For example, STEM building activities such as selecting appropriate materials to build a parachute for Jack and the Beanstalk.